We are responsible for providing work health and safety, public safety and state-based industrial relations services across South Australia.

 If you disagree with an inspector's decision you can, in many cases, seek an internal or external review of the decision.

-The Industrial Relations Consultative Council has a consultative and advisory function within the industrial relations portfolio, providing high level advice to the Minister for Industrial Relations about work health and safety and industrial relations matters in South Australia.
+The Industrial Relations Consultative Council has a consultative and advisory function within the industrial relations portfolio, providing high level advice to the Treasurer about work health and safety and industrial relations matters in South Australia.

 The Council also has the ability to establish time-limited, outcome driven issues groups to consult on specific matters as they arise.